hitanshijain/social_app1/README.md

 A Dummy Dataset required to construct the recommendation system has been created.
+The Dummy data screenshot is being shown below for reference:

 <img width="1439" alt="image" src="https://user-images.githubusercontent.com/44031169/199065500-a2331f7e-95db-4256-a066-15766d1247d9.png">

-Inaddition, the dummy dataset features have been pushed to our online mmongo db atlas database and now the app currently houses 1000 users.
+In addition, the dummy dataset features have been pushed to our online mongo DB atlas database, and now the app currently houses 1000 users.
+The Application UI's screenshot showcasing the current users after the platform has grown to a considerable amount of users as users register and fill the user form is shown below for reference:

 ![WhatsApp Image 2022-10-31 at 12 54 44 PM (1)](https://user-images.githubusercontent.com/44031169/199065798-8def5812-3892-48df-8bc7-c47d9c72545e.jpeg)